Deformation Quantization for Actions of K\"ahlerian Lie Groups: An oscillatory integral formula for the star-product

 Hence $A_{\theta,\tau}$ belongs to $\CB^{\mu_\tau}(\S\times\S)$ for $\mu_\tau=\mu_{\rm can}^{\rho+3\deg(\tau)}$.

-The general case $\B=\B'\ltimes\S$ follows easily by Pyatetskii-Shapiro theory, since only the variables in $V\subset\S$ are affected by the action of $\B'$ and that $A_{\theta,\vec\tau}$ is independent of these variables. \EPf
+The general case $\B=\B'\ltimes\S$ follows easily by Pyatetskii-Shapiro theory, since only the variables in $V\subset\S$ are affected by the action of $\B'$ and that $A_{\theta,\vec\tau}$ is independent of these variables. \end{proof}

 We now consider a Fr\'echet algebra $\CA$, with topology underlying a countable family of sub-multiplicative semi-norms $\{\|.\|_j\}_{j\in\N}$.
-Combining Lemmas \ref{A-tau} with Theorem \ref{TASP} leads us to prove that the integral in the expression of the deformed product \eqref{PROD} can be properly understood as an oscillatory one in the sense of section \ref{OSIL}.
+Combining Lemma \ref{A-tau} with Theorem \ref{TASP} leads us to prove that the integral in the expression of the deformed product \eqref{PROD} can be properly understood as an oscillatory one in the sense of chapter \ref{OSIL}.
 In particular, this allows to define the product $\star_{\theta,\vec\tau}$ on $\CB(\B,\CA)$.
-This is the main result of this section.
+This is the main result of this chapter.